 The objective function used in the optimization approaches varies for each problem.
-The performance of the DOA estimate classification must be good, and as a result of potential imbalances in the dataset, the F1-score for classification is considered the metric to optimize.
-Hence the objective function is formulated for classification as follows, which computes the F1-score for every j-th trial, and aims to minimize the negative of the weighted average across all M recordings used for the optimization.
+The performance of the DOA estimate classification must be good, and as a result of potential imbalances in the dataset, the fl-score for classification is considered the metric to optimize.
+Hence the objective function is formulated for classification as follows, which computes the fl-score for every j-th trial, and aims to minimize the negative of its weighted average.